 Like the Page before him from the suit of cups, the Knight of Cups is a dreamer at heart.
 But age and experience have shaped him into a more active agent of these dreams.
 As such, the Knight of Cups usually represents a fully-grown artist, turning emotions and feelings into poetry or song.

 In stark contrast to the fleeting aspect of the Page, the Knight of Cups of the minor arcana is loyal to his core and will stand by his love, family, friends, and beliefs (usually in that order) in times of need.

 Like his almost dancing horse, the Knight of Cups is graceful and lithe, sensual like a panther on the prowl.

-Negative elements of Knight of Cups
+Reversed Knight of Cups card

 A particularly striking downside in the character of the Knight of Cups is that while he will much more readily listen to reason than the Page of Cups would, he will nonetheless still stand by the tenets of his heart and follow them to the very end, even when he knows that he is in the wrong.
 He would rather ultimately be wrong than betray his own principles.

 This obvious contradiction can make him quite moody and irritable until the situation is ultimately resolved, one way or another.
 He will usually blame himself if the situation turns sour but will stand by any decision they made, and even knowing that the outcome will be bad they would do it all over again.